 Celebrity Resemblance: In-universe.
 A drunken girl at the disco mistakes Tony for Al Pacino and urges him to kiss her.
 Lampshaded when Tony wakes up in the morning and asks himself "Do I really look like Al Pacino?"

 Deconstruction: The film is a deconstruction of the hedonistic culture of the 1970's.
-Sure, there were beautiful clothes, music, and lots of dancing, but there was a dark side to the life led by such people Tony and his friends.
-For example, Tony has no thought for the future (and the culture as a whole didn't either), and his friends are involved with drugs, drinking, and casual sex which does cause some problems.
+Sure, there were beautiful clothes, music, and lots of dancing, but there was a dark side to the life led by such people like Tony and his friends.
+For example, Tony has no thought for the future (and the culture as a whole didn't either), and his friends are involved with drugs, drinking, and casual sex which causes them many problems.
 See also Unbuilt Trope.

 Flanderization: The film is often boiled down to "that Disco flick where Travolta dances to corny music and little else happens", ignoring the fact it features very mature themes and serious characterizations.

 The Generation Gap: Tony wants to enjoy being young and wild and free, while his parents (and, to a lesser extent, his girlfriend) encourage him to get a real job, move out, and marry a nice Italian girl.

 Iconic Outfit: Travolta's white outfit became synonymous with Disco culture and a sort of a uniform for Disco Dans worldwide.

 I Feel Guilty, You Take It: Tony and his partner win a dance competition, but he thinks another couple was better and only lost due to being Puerto Rican, so he gives them the top prize.